solana-labs/solana/web3.js/README.md

 ```

 ### BPF program development
-clang-7.0 must be installed to build BPF programs, such as
-`examples/bpf-c-noop/`.
-See `bpf-sdk/README.md` for installation details.
+The Solana BPF SDK is located in the `bpf-sdk/` subdirectory if you installed
+solana-web3.js from npmjs.com.

+From a git clone, run `npm run bpf-sdk:install` to fetch the latest BPF SDK.

-Rust must be installed to build Rust BPF programs, see: https://www.rust-lang.org/install.html such as
+Additionally Rust must be installed to build Rust BPF programs such as
 `examples/bpf-rust-noop/`.
-See https://www.rust-lang.org/install.html for installation details.
+See https://www.rust-lang.org/install.html for
+installation details.

 ## Usage